-I had deliberately scheduled an early morning visit to this sensory sensation of a beach, for perhaps a few moments alone during a spell of wonderful weather.
+I had deliberately scheduled an early morning visit to this sensory sensation of a beach, to gain a few moments alone during a spell of wonderful weather.
 Interviewee Sheila, below and her dog had a similar idea and we met by the pine woods behind the beach.
 There was plenty of time and space for a long walk thereafter, when I met my second interviewees, Rachel and Steve, walking round for breakfast from adjacent Wells-Next-The-Sea.
 We were the only four people on a sea of sand, sheer bliss.
 This is a special place, as witnessed by its popularity with film crews from around the world.
 Iconic and highly recommended.

 Sheila’s eulogy to the beach.